A/N: Hey, so this quarter isn't as horrible as the last couple, so I was able to get this out a bit faster.

 "So have you ever been to the werewolf section in the Black Forest?"
 Harry asked.

 "Oh, heard about that have you?"
 Remus asked.
-"Not for a long while, it's not terribly expensive, but it is a bit out of my budget."
+"Not for a long while, it's not terribly expensive, but it is a bit out of my budget, particularly when I'm already spending on travel."

 "They charge people?"
 Harry asked.